QingleGuo/MSPSNet-Change-Detection-TGRS/README.md

 __Reference__
 [1] H. Chen and Z. Shi, “A Spatial-temporal Attention-based Method and a New Dataset for Remote Sensing Image Change Detection,” Remote Sens., vol. 12, no. 10, pp. 1662, May 2020.
-[2] R. Daudt, B. Saux, and A. Boulch, “Fully Convolutional Siamese Networks for Change Detection,” in Proc.
-25th IEEE Int.
-Conf.
-Image Process.
-(ICIP), pp. 4063–4067, Oct.
-2018.
-[3] C. Zhang, P. Yue, D. Tapete, L. Jiang, and B. Shangguan, “A Deeply Supervised Image Fusion Network for Change Detection in High Resolution Bi-temporal Remote Sensing Images,” ISPRS J. Photogramm.
-Remote Sens., vol. 166, pp. 183–200, 2020.
-[4] J. Xu, C. Luo, X. Chen, S. Wei, and Y. Luo, “Remote Sensing Change Detection Based on Multidirectional Adaptive Feature Fusion and Perceptual Similarity,” Remote Sens., vol. 13, no. 15, pp. 3053-3077, Aug.
+[2] J. Xu, C. Luo, X. Chen, S. Wei, and Y. Luo, “Remote Sensing Change Detection Based on Multidirectional Adaptive Feature Fusion and Perceptual Similarity,” Remote Sens., vol. 13, no. 15, pp. 3053-3077, Aug.
 2021.